Mateuus/DesolationREDUX/README.md

  - Windows Server 2008 and up
  - ArmA 3 Dedicated Server

 Releases
 --------
+Downloads for all versions can be found here: https://github.com/BigBenMOTO/DesolationREDUX/releases
- - No Candidate at the moment (REDUX is still under development)
+ - There is no Releases yet.
+(REDUX is still under development)

 Directories